UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

-# Practical 3: Mini Challange - ROS2 with Aerostack2
+# Practical 3: Mini Challenge - ROS2 with Aerostack2

 This practical builds upon the previous introduction to **Aerostack2** as the main aerial robotics framework used in this module and provides hands-on experience running it in simulation using Gazebo and ROS2.